richardjhong/week1challengedemo/README.md

 3. Image
 4. Main section
-  A. Reasons section
+  - Reasons section
     - Visually on the left portion of the top of the main content section, there are three cards each detailing more about the reasons to consider the fictional Horiseon services:
-    i.
-Search Engine Optimization card (text and image) ii.
-Online Reputation Management card (text and image) iii.
-Social Media Marketing card (text and image)
+      - Search Engine Optimization card (text and image)
+      - Online Reputation Management card (text and image)
+      - Social Media Marketing card (text and image)

-  B. Benefits section
+  - Benefits section
     - Visually on the right portion of the top of the main content section, there are three benefits stacked vertically on top of each other:
-    i.
-Lead Generation benefit (image and text) ii.
-Brand Awareness benefit (image and text) iii.
-Cost Management benefit (image and text)
+      - Lead Generation benefit (image and text)
+      - Brand Awareness benefit (image and text)
+      - Cost Management benefit (image and text)
 5. Footer section

 # Takeaway